Skip to Content

 Rev. Proc.
 2022-19 is effective October 11, 2022 and includes a transition rule for pending PLRs.

-For more information on this Revenue Procedure, please contact Adam Smith, Brad Gould, the Tax Planning department’s attorneys at Comiter, Singer, Baseman & Braun, LLP at (561) 626-2101.
+For more information on this Revenue Procedure, please contact Adam Smith, Brad Gould, the Tax Planning department’s attorneys at Comiter Singer at (561) 626-2101.